How to Start a Clothing Line: Everything You Need to Know

 Knowing where to produce the clothing line is an extremely important decision.
 A small business may choose to manufacture its products, but outsourcing should also be considered.
 The clothing line’s initial quality will be what the business’ reputation is based on, for better or for worse.

 Manufacturing is the stage where expenses really add up.
-The initial investment will range from a few hundred dollars to several thousands, depending upon inventory and quality.
+The initial investment will range from a few hundred dollars to several thousand, depending upon inventory and quality.
 You can secure capital through investments from others, like loans or your own personal money that you have saved.

 Find your manufacturers by searching on the internet for "manufacturers of clothing" or "design clothing."
 There are also online platforms available that help fashion brands to connect to manufacturers.
 Many people use garment manufacturers overseas because the costs are lower.